Young Folks (magazine)

 Young Folks was a weekly children's literary magazine published in the United Kingdom between 1871 and 1897.
 Its publishing office was initially in Manchester, then relocated to London in 1873.
 It is most notable for having first published a number of novels by Robert Louis Stevenson in serial form, including Treasure Island, Kidnapped, and The Black Arrow.

+Demographic appeal and price

 It enjoyed a wide demographic appeal, as the test of time as shown, unique compared to contemporary publications.
 First sold for one half-penny with eight pages, the price was increased to one penny in 1873 and the page count increased to sixteen.
 Its motto was To Inform, To Instruct, To Amuse.

+Different names over the years

 Young Folks went under a number of different names in its 26-year history: